A Study on the Origin of Christianity

 The Historicist Pauline Epistle ;-)

-Almost any word above would have buried the MJ theory forever.
+Any sentence above would have buried the MJ theory forever.
 Many claims don't even contradict what Paul said previously, that everything he knows comes from divine revelation.
 For those that do, he could have very well kept them for later and still refactor his gospels to include all these crucial pieces of knowledge.

 "For I determined not to know anything among you except Jesus Christ and Him crucified."